 Do you have a masonry project?

 How to prevent a masonry wall from bulging

 Pay attention to cracks in mortar joints or crumbling joints.
 A brick or stone wall should breathe, but it should not allow water to make its way through it.
 If it does, water able to evaporate in dry weather.
-Have the cracks or crevices repaired quickly so that water doesn’t get a chance seep in and cause clumps of ice in the wall.
+Have the cracks or crevices repaired quickly so that water doesn’t get a chance to seep in and cause clumps of ice in the wall?
 For more information on how to repair damaged joints, read our article on brick or stone repointing.

 How to solve bowed brick issues

 In some cases, depending on the size of the swelling, redoing the facade won’t be necessary.
 Rather, injecting grout behind the wall would be sufficient.
 The grout increases the wall’s strength, filling the voids caused by mortar decomposition, and therefore preventing any bulging.
 There are also special screws that can be installed to support the wall and, in some cases, metal plates can be put in to enhance support.
 However, these are only temporary solutions.

 In other cases, when the issue is more prominent, it would be imperative to reinstall the brick or stone.
 Our Advisors will recommend that you redo the entire wall to prevent this issue from persisting and occurring once again.
 In fact, bulging brick weakens the entirety of your wall structure, so targeting your renovation to only the few problem bricks may not be effective.
 Your swelling and collapsing issues may persist in the future if you do so.
 Getting the entire wall facade redone avoids having to deal with this snowball effect.